lj-ditrapani/SWE430/markdown/example1.markdown

 SWE 430 Example 1 --- Running Tests
 ========================================================================

-Before we jump into full-blown TDD, we will start be working through an example and an assignment where all the tests are already written.
-This will introduce you to running tests iteratively and writing code incrementally while running your test suite between each increments of code.
+Before we jump into full-blown TDD, we will start by working through an example and an assignment where all the tests are already written.
+This will introduce you to running tests iteratively and writing code incrementally while running your test suite between each increment of code.

 In this example, we will create a `stringInfo` module with the following